Update: FAU’s leading scorer won’t play tonight at UTSA

 For the season, UTSA ranks last in the American in scoring (69.6 points) and last in field goal percentage (39.9).
 The Roadrunners are 11th out of 13 teams in 3-point percentage (29.2).

-Only 10 teams will make the conference tournament this year.
+The American tournament will be held in Birmingham this season.
+Only 10 teams will make it.
 As of today, both FAU and North Texas, with 6-7 league records, are tied for ninth in the standings.

 The Roadrunners are five games out of the last spot with five to play.